Silver Star (roller coaster)

 Silver Star is a steel roller coaster located at Europa-Park, a theme park in Rust, Baden-Württemberg, Germany.
 The coaster has a height of 73 m and a drop of 67 metres (220 ft), placing it in the hyper coaster category.
-At the time of its opening, Silver Star was the tallest coaster constructed by Bolliger & Mabillard (B&M).
-It was later surpassed by Shambhala at PortAventura Park (76 m/249 ft); the record currently belongs to Fury 325 at Carowinds (99 m/325 ft).
+At the time of its opening, Silver Star was the tallest coaster constructed by Bolliger & Mabillard (B&M), as well as the tallest and fastest coaster in Europe.
+It also had the longest drop in Europe.
+All of these records have been broken, with the current record holders being Fury 325 at Carowinds (tallest B&M coaster) and Red Force in Ferrari Land (tallest and fastest in Europe).

-Silver Star has 3 trains which seat 36 people each, giving an hourly capacity of 1,750 passengers.
-The hypercoaster is situated in the “France” area of Europa Park, and it is sponsored by Mercedes-Benz.

 The ride

 Silver Star features no inversions, but many camelback hills: